Preparation for Your Puppy’s First Halloween

-9. Play a uTube recording of firecrackers on your computer at home.
+9. Prior to Halloween night, play a uTube sound track of firecrackers on your computer at home.
 Start it softly and then gradually turn it louder.
 Calmly sit and watch your puppy’s reaction.
 If he runs and hides then you know you have a problem and you should seek out professional advice.
 Some dogs are very sensitive to loud noises and will startle easily.
 Fear is a terrible thing for dogs to live with so deal with this early.

-If your puppy develops a negative association that evening it can show up a year or even two years later.
-For ex: firecrackers are now a trigger to a scary event and will be extremely stressed or panic.
-These recommendations will not work and will require a different approach.
+If your puppy develops a negative association during Halloween it can show up a year or even two years later.
+For ex: shadows, children or firecrackers are now a trigger to the scariest night of his life and will be easily stressed and panic from these triggers and not only on Halloween night.
+Now these recommendations may not work and will require a different approach.
 If your dog has previously shown signs of extreme fear or stress then consult your veterinarian to discuss the benefits of medication and for recommendations to a Certified Pet Dog Trainer that can work with desensitization.
-Dogs can hurt themselves when they are reacting out of fear.
+Dogs can hurt themselves or others when they are reacting out of fear.